éCO2mix - CO2 emissions per kWh of electricity generated in France

 Data overview

-RTE continuously provides an estimate of carbon-dioxide gas emissions resulting from the generation of electrical power, expressed in grams of CO2 per kWh generated.
+RTE provides a rolling estimate of greenhouse gas emissions linked to electricity generation in France, expressed in grammes of CO2 equivalent per kilowatt-hour.